quicwg/base-drafts/draft-ietf-quic-transport.md

 : A variable-length integer indicating the maximum number of streams allowed at the time the frame was sent.
 This value cannot exceed 2<sup>60</sup>, as it is not possible to encode stream IDs larger than 2<sup>62</sup>-1.
-Receipt of a frame that encodes a larger stream ID MUST be treated as a STREAM_LIMIT_ERROR or a FRAME_ENCODING_ERROR.
+Receipt of a frame that encodes a larger stream ID MUST be treated as a connection error of type STREAM_LIMIT_ERROR or FRAME_ENCODING_ERROR.

 ## NEW_CONNECTION_ID Frames {#frame-new-connection-id}